Sexercise/gpt-blockchain-manager/readme.md

   * GITHUB_SECRET= /* Github Secret */
 4. Now, go to backend/blockchain_gpt, create a .env file and set the following value:
   * API_KEY= /* Chat GPT API Key*/
-5. Finally, go to frontend, create a .en
+5. Finally, go to frontend, create a .env file and set these values:
+  * SKIP_PREFLIGHT_CHECK=true (can be set to 'true' to ignore eslint check or 'fal